anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 ~~~~
 {: #rvr title='Example of registrar-voucher-request' artwork-align="left"}

-The registrar sends the registrar-voucher-request to the MASA with an HTTP-over-TLS POST at the endpoint "/.well-known/brski/requestvoucher".
+The registrar sends the registrar-voucher-request to the MASA by HTTP POST to the endpoint "/.well-known/brski/requestvoucher".

-The registrar-voucher-request Content-Type is defined in {{I-D.ietf-anima-jws-voucher}} as: `application/voucher-jws+json`
+The registrar-voucher-request Content-Type header field is defined in {{I-D.ietf-anima-jws-voucher}} as: `application/voucher-jws+json`

-The registrar SHOULD include an "Accept" header field indicating the acceptable media type for the voucher-response.
+The registrar SHOULD include an Accept request-header field indicating the acceptable media type for the voucher-response.
 The media type "application/voucher-jws+json" is defined in {{I-D.ietf-anima-jws-voucher}}.

 Once the MASA receives the registrar-voucher-request it SHALL perform the verification of the contained components as described in section 5.5 in {{RFC8995}}.

-In addition, the following additional processing SHALL be done for components contained in the prior-signed-voucher-request:
+In addition, the following processing SHALL be performed for data contained in the prior-signed-voucher-request:

 * agent-provided-proximity-registrar-cert: The MASA MAY verify that this field contains the LDevID(Reg) certificate.
-  If so, it MUST be consistent with the certificate used to sign the registrar-voucher-request.
+  If so, it MUST correspond to the certificate used to sign the registrar-voucher-request.

-* agent-signed-data: The MASA MAY verify this field to be able to provide "agent-proximity" assertion.
+* agent-signed-data: The MASA MAY verify this field to issue "agent-proximity" assertion.
   If so, the agent-signed-data MUST contain the pledge product-serial-number, contained in the serial-number properties of the prior-signed-voucher and also in serial-number properties of  the registrar-voucher-request.
   The LDevID(RegAgt) EE certificate used to generate the signature is identified by the "kid" parameter of the JOSE header (agent-signed-data).
-  If the assertion "agent-proximity" is requested, the registrar-voucher-request MUST contain the corresponding LDevID(RegAgt) certificate data in the agent-sign-cert either in the registrar-voucher-request or in the prior-signed-voucher, which can be verified by the MASA as issued by the same domain CA as the LDevID(Reg) EE certificate.
+  If the assertion "agent-proximity" is requested, the registrar-voucher-request MUST contain the corresponding LDevID(RegAgt) certificate data in the agent-sign-cert.
+Either in the LDevID(RegAgt) EE certificate of registrar-voucher-request or of the prior-signed-voucher can be verified by the MASA as issued by the same domain CA as the LDevID(Reg) EE certificate.
-If the agent-sign-cert information is not provided, the MASA MAY provide a lower level assertion "logged" or "verified".
+  If the agent-sign-cert information is not provided, the MASA MAY provide a lower level assertion, e.g.: "logged" or "verified"
   Note, in case the LDevID(RegAgt) EE certificate is issued by a sub-CA and not the domain CA known to the MASA, sub-CA certificate(s) MUST also be presented in the agent-sign-cert.
   As this field is defined as array, it can handle multiple certificates.

 If validation fails, the MASA SHOULD respond with an HTTP error code to the registrar.
-The error codes are kept as defined in section 5.6 of {{RFC8995}}, <!-- XXX -->and comprise the response codes 403, 404, 406, and 415.
+The HTTP error codes are kept as defined in section 5.6 of {{RFC8995}}, <!-- XXX -->and comprise the codes: 403, 404, 406, and 415.

-The voucher response format is as indicated in the submitted Accept header fields or based on the MASA's prior understanding of proper format for this pledge.
+The expected voucher response format is indicated by the Accept request-header field or based on the MASA's prior understanding of proper format for this pledge.
 Specifically for the pledge-responder-mode the "application/voucher-jws+json" as defined in {{I-D.ietf-anima-jws-voucher}} is applied.
-The syntactic details of vouchers are described in detail in {{RFC8366}}. {{MASA-vr}} shows an example of the contents of a voucher.
+The voucher syntax is described in detail by {{RFC8366}}. {{MASA-vr}} shows an example of the contents of a voucher.

 ~~~~